seydem-dev/contract_deployer/README.md

-# Fixed Contract
+# Contract Deployer

-**ContractDeployer is a contract which deploys imported contracts under certain conditions and restrictions.
+**Contract Deployer is a contract which deploys imported contracts under certain conditions and restrictions.
 In this case, the deployed contract is `Contract.sol`, a sample contract.
 But really, any contract can be deployed, regardless of what it may represent.**

 ```
 owner